 This will make it easier to share accurate and trustworthy information about the virus, how to reduce its spread, and how to protect people, families and their communities.

-Inclusion of African American, Hispanic/Latino, and American Indian/Alaska Native communities in COVID-19 trials remains essential, also, for developing vaccines and other treatments that are safe and effective for everyone.
+Inclusion of a diverse mix of people in COVID-19 trials remains essential, also, for developing vaccines and other treatments that are safe and effective for everyone.

 In addition to information about the virus, it is important to encourage people in places where COVID-19 has caused more sickness and death to join testing, treatment, vaccine, and other COVID-19 research studies, using messages and channels that speak to them.